ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 ### Nuxt.js (Static Site)

-Nuxt.js is a powerful and flexible framework built on top of Vue.js, designed to create modern web applications with ease.
+Nuxt.js is a powerful and flexible framework built on top of Vue.js, which made working with Nuxt.js easier due to my prior experience with Vue.js.
 For LiftJourn, I'm utilizing Nuxt.js to develop the static informational site, leveraging its robust features for server-side rendering, static site generation, and improved SEO capabilities.

 #### Why Nuxt.js for LiftJourn's Informational Site?
 - **SEO Optimization:** Server-side rendering and static site generation improve search engine visibility.